What Is the Family and Medical Leave Act?

 An employee may not be transferred to an alternate position when the absences are unforeseeable or unplanned, or for a qualifying situation due to military duties.
 Departments cannot transfer an employee to an alternative job to discourage the employee from taking leave or to create a hardship for the employee.

-Once a department has learned of a potential FMLA-qualifying event, the department must determine an employee’s FMLA eligibility status and provide the employee with these three documents within five business days:
+Once Leave Administration has learned of a potential FMLA-qualifying event, a leave specialist must determine an employee’s FMLA eligibility status and provide the employee with the document FMLA Notice of Rights and Responsibilities (pdf).

 Documentation in Support of an FMLA-Qualifying Absence